-Pedestrian ramps that traverse changes of elevation should use a running slope between 5.0% and 8.33%.
+Pedestrian ramps (not to be confused with curb ramps) that traverse changes of elevation should use a running slope between 5.0% and 8.33%.
 Where possible, the flattest running slope should be used to accommodate the widest possible range of users.
 Wheelchair users with disabilities affecting their arms, or individuals with low stamina, can have difficulties using pedestrian ramps.
-For this reason level landing areas are provided at regular intervals on pedestrian ramps.
+For this reason, level landing areas are provided at regular intervals on pedestrian ramps.
 The vertical rise of any ramp run shall not exceed 30 inches without a level landing space.
 Ramps shall have level landing spaces at both the top and the bottom of each ramp run.
 Landing spaces should be 5 feet in length and match the width of the ramp.
-If the landing space is located at a 90-degree turn in the ramp it should have a minimum dimension of 5 feet by 5 feet.
+If the landing space is located at a 90degree turn in the ramp it should have a minimum dimension of 5 feet by 5 feet.

 Any ramp with a vertical rise greater than 6 inches shall provide handrails.
-The requirements for pedestrian handrails are described in detail in Section R409 of the PROWAG.
+For requirements for pedestrian handrails refer to R409 in PROWAG.